peacher5/mini-uno-game/README.md

 ### Notes

 - Python 3.6+ is required
-- Minimum ternimal size is 73x19
+- Minimum terminal size is 73x19
 - Tested on macOS Catalina (iTerm) & Windows 10 (CMD, PowerShell)

 ### Starting a server